CSKA gymnastics coach. Sports complex gymnastics CSKA

 from 22:00 to 01:00 at night - 450 rubles per session, 350 rubles per session for full-time students (upon presentation of a student card).

-• Renting a safe box - free of charge (deposit 100 rubles);
+• Rent of a safe deposit box – free of charge (deposit 100 rubles);

 • You can bring your own skates, or you can rent a pair for 150 rubles per hour;

-• Sharpening of hockey and figure skates - 200 rubles. for a couple;
+• Sharpening hockey and figure skates– 200 rub. per pair;

-At your service there is a wardrobe, rental of skates for night skating, musical accompaniment, first-aid post, buffet, wardrobe, convenient parking.
+At your service there is a cloakroom, rental of skates for night skating at the skating rink, musical accompaniment, first aid station, buffet, wardrobe, convenient parking.

 Freestyle wrestling

 The section is available for children from 5 years old.
 The school has four departments: freestyle wrestling, Greco-Roman wrestling, judo and taekwondo.
-From the age of 8, our pupils take part in competitions of various levels.
-The school conducts annual health checks, as well as certification for training belts and level testing. physical fitness.
-For comfortable employment, there is a wonderful Gym, shower rooms and spacious dressing rooms, and additional sports camp in the camp.
+From the age of 8, our students take part in competitions at various levels.
+The school conducts annual health monitoring, as well as certification for training belts and level testing physical fitness.
+For comfortable activities, there is a wonderful gym, shower rooms and spacious changing rooms, and in the summer additional sports camps in the camp.

 Greco-Roman wrestling